Selling a Private Vehicle in Perth

 Documentation

-3. Transfer of Ownership Form: This form is required to officially transfer the vehicle’s ownership to the new buyer.
-Both parties must sign this document.
+3. Change of Ownership Form: This document is needed to officially transfer the ownership of a vehicle over to the new purchaser.
+This document must be signed by both parties.

 Perth Vehicle Sale Regulations